-Scholarships and grants represent money that does not need to be repaid and account for approximately 87% of all financial aid packages.
-All Hamilton scholarships are need-based and awarded based on an annual review of your financial aid application materials.
-The average Hamilton scholarship for 2015-16 academic year was $41,170.
+Scholarships and grants represent money that does not need to be repaid.
+All Hamilton College Scholarships are need-based and awarded based on an annual review of your financial aid application materials.
+The average scholarship for 2023-24 academic year was $50,645.

-The amount of work-study offered to a student in his/her financial aid award is based on demonstrated financial need.
-Work-study is the “self-help” portion of a student’s financial aid award (along with loans).
-Whether or not a student works the number of hours required to fulfill the awarded amount of work-study is a decision each student must make based on their ability to hold a job while attending classes during a semester.
-If a student decides not to work, this would increase the expected family contribution.
+The amount of need-based federal work-study or campus employment offered to a student in their financial aid offer is based on demonstrated financial need.
+Federal work-study and/or campus employment are considered part of the “self-help” portion of a student’s financial aid offer.
+Whether or not a student works the number of hours required to fulfill the awarded amount of work-study/campus employment is a decision each student must make based on their ability to hold a job while attending classes during a semester.
+If a student decides not to work, this would increase the amount the family must contribute.

 Loans for Students